 Followed by a broader behaviour change ‘Travel like you know them’ campaign to embed the changes and encourage understanding and uptake of the new guidance.

-The campaign aims to improve road safety for people walking, cycling and horse riding.
+The campaign aimed to improve road safety for people walking, cycling and horse riding.
 Encouraging all road users to ‘Travel like you know them’.

-By offering a snapshot into the lives of everyday road users, we want to help people see more than vehicles on the road.
-The campaign aims to help all road users better understand each other and encourage positive behaviours to help keep everyone safe on the road.
+By offering a snapshot into the lives of everyday road users, we wanted to help people see more than vehicles on the road.
+The campaign aimed to help all road users better understand each other and encourage positive behaviours to help keep everyone safe on the road.

-Our new campaign assets continue to raise awareness of key changes to the Highway Code guidance including giving way to pedestrians waiting to cross at junctions, cycling in the centre of the lane, passing distances and the Dutch reach.
+Our campaign assets continued to raise awareness of key changes to the Highway Code guidance including giving way to pedestrians waiting to cross at junctions, cycling in the centre of the lane, passing distances and the Dutch reach.

-The campaign speaks to everyone who uses the road, with a focus on those who have a greater responsibility to reduce the risk that they may pose to others.
+The campaign spoke to everyone who uses the road, with a focus on those who have a greater responsibility to reduce the risk that they may pose to others.

-The campaign will run across video-on-demand, radio, digital audio, online video, social and out-of-home for six weeks during July and August.
+The campaign ran across video-on-demand, radio, digital audio, online video, social and out-of-home for six weeks during July and August 2022.